Kansas Jayhawks: Sports sponsored

-The University of Kansas officially sponsors 16 sports: 6 men's and 8 women's.
+The University of Kansas officially sponsors 16 sports: 6 men's and 10 women's.
 There are also club-level sports for rugby, ice hockey, and men's volleyball.
 The school used to sponsor a wrestling team, though the sport was discontinued during the 1960s.

 Basketball

 Men's basketball

-The Jayhawks men's basketball program is one of the most successful and prestigious programs in the history of college basketball.
+The Jayhawks men's NCAA basketball program is one of the most successful and prestigious programs in the history of college basketball.
 The Jayhawks' first coach was the inventor of the game, James Naismith.
-The program has produced some of the game's greatest professional players (including Clyde Lovellette, Wilt Chamberlain, Jo Jo White, Paul Pierce, and Frank Mason III, and most successful coaches (including Phog Allen, Adolph Rupp, Ralph Miller, Dutch Lonborg, John McLendon, Larry Brown, Dean Smith, Roy Williams, and Bill Self).
-The program has enjoyed considerable national success, having been retrospectively awarded Helms Foundation titles for the 1922 and 1923 seasons, winning NCAA national championships in 1952, 1988, 2008, and 2022, and playing in 16 Final Fours, and is one of only three programs to win more than 2,000 games.
-In Street & Smith's Annual list of 100 greatest college basketball programs of all time in 2005, KU ranked 4th.
+The program has produced some of the game's greatest professional players (including Clyde Lovellette, Wilt Chamberlain, Joel Embiid, Jo Jo White, and Paul Pierce) and most successful coaches (including Phog Allen, Adolph Rupp, Ralph Miller, Dutch Lonborg, John McLendon, Larry Brown, Dean Smith, Roy Williams, and Bill Self).
+The program has enjoyed considerable national success, having been retrospectively awarded Helms Foundation titles for the 1922 and 1923 seasons, winning NCAA national championships in 1952, 1988, 2008, and 2022, and playing in 16 Final Fours.
+The Kansas Jayhawks men's basketball team is one of only three programs to win more than 2,000 games.
+KU ranked 4th in Street & Smith's Annual list of 100 greatest college basketball programs of all time in 2005.